BenjaminAnding/ENGL365PROJ4/_classPages/CMPS150.markdown

 Problem solving, structured design of algorithms, implementation of algorithms, and testing and debugging of programs.
 Data types, control structures, and abstractions.
 The laboratory component focuses on algorithm design and implementation.

 # Summary:
 Basic introductory programming class.
 You’ll learn Python, one of the simpler programming languages, as well as ideas that will carry over into all programming classes you take afterward.

+# Hours:
 3 Credit hours, 3 Lecture hours, 1 Lab hours.

 # Difficulty: 2/10